 FIRST HIRES Faculty additions mark perhaps the surest-fire indicator of growth at the Kinder Institute.
-Set to arrive in August, our two recent faculty hires, Professor Jay Sexton (of Oxford) and Associate Professor Adam Seagrave (of Northern Illinois University), will, among other things: allow us to add new dimensions to the curriculum our undergraduate minor and certificate; help us attract graduate students to MU whose work focuses on American political development, thought, and history; and further enhance the intellectual community at the Kinder Institute by introducing new voices into the active, interdisciplinary fray that we've had the pleasure of cultivating over the past two years.
-SUMMER GROWTH With campus life grinding to a (near) halt, the Kinder Institute is using the summer lull as an opportunity to complete work on a handful of projects that we started developing during the past school year.
-We hosted our inaugural summer academy for Missouri high school teachers in mid-June to great success (see p.
-12 for details); our revamped website is set to go live in August; and after two years of being scattered on campus between Read Hall, the Professional Building, and the Law School, we started the process of moving into our new central offices in Jesse Hall on June 23, where our two recent hires (see left), along with our 2016-17 graduate and postdoctoral fellows, will join us when the fall semester starts.
+Set to arrive in August, our two recent faculty hires, Professor Jay Sexton (of Oxford) and Associate Professor Adam Seagrave (of Northern Illinois University), will, among other things: allow us to add new dimensions to the curriculum for our undergraduate minor and certificate; help us attract graduate students to MU whose work focuses on American political development, thought, and history; and further enhance the intellectual community at the Kinder Institute by introducing new voices into the active, interdisciplinary fray that we've had the pleasure of cultivating over the past two years.
+Continued on page 3 of moving into our new central offices in Jesse Hall on June 23, where our two recent hires (see left), along with our 2016-17 graduate and postdoctoral fellows, will join us when the fall semester starts.
 Another recent development that we are particularly excited about and wanted to highlight here is the Kinder Institute Scholarship Fund, which was established in late-June.
 Since the beginning, the heartbeat of the Kinder Institute has been our undergraduate programs, and during the past year, we have been exploring ways to extend the opportunity to participate in these programs to a greater number of MU students.
 It's our sincere belief that the Scholarship Fund will enable us to accomplish this goal.
 To start off, all contributions to the Fund will go toward providing students with the financial assistance necessary to take part in our Kinder Scholars Summer Program in Washington, D.C., as well as in our summer study abroad courses in the Netherlands and Scotland.
 Over time, our hope is that the Fund might evolve into a resource that can also be used both to reward excellent undergraduate scholarship on American political thought and history and to attract elite high school students to our new Constitutionalism and Democracy Honors College course series, which is set to launch in Fall 2016.
 Parties interested in contributing to the Kinder Institute Scholarship Fund can do so by visiting giving.missouri.edu or by contacting the Kinder Institute directly.
 We would like to thank everyone for the support they have shown over the past two years as we have steadily grown the Kinder Institute, and we hope that you enjoy reading up on our recent happenings in Columbia (and elsewhere) and that this newsletter finds you well.

-CONTENTS

-SUMMER GROWTH

-FIR ST H R F

-3

-3

-4

-5

-8

-10

-12

-14

-14

-16

-16
+The COLUMNS SUMMER GROWTH With campus life grinding to a (near) halt, the Kinder Institute is using the summer lull as an opportunity to complete work on a handful of projects that we started developing during the past school year.
+We hosted our inaugural summer academy for Missouri high school teachers in mid-June to great success (see p.
+12 for details); our revamped website is set to go live in August; and after two years of being scattered on campus between Read Hall, the Professional Building, and the Law School, we started the process